An interdisciplinary program designed to prepare students for international leadership roles in the 21st century

 A valid passport is needed to travel abroad (including Mexico and Canada).
 The Post Office branches, including those in Dunkirk-Fredonia area, will handle passport applications.
 The entire process can take more than 6 weeks.

-See where some SUNY Fredonia graduates with a degree in International Studies are working now!
+See where some Fredonia graduates with a degree in International Studies are working now!

 Ford Foundation; The Freedom House; The World Bank; Teaching English Abroad; The Jamestown-Post Journal; Public Libraries; Homeland Security; Environmental Organizations, Federal Government Agencies, Non-Profit Organizations, City Councils, Media Organizations.